Hounslow railway station: Services

-On Sundays two trains per hour run to and from Waterloo, one of which continues to Woking and the other to Whitton, Twickenham and following stops back to London Waterloo including Richmond.

-Station amenities and setting
+Additional services, including trains to and from London Waterloo via Richmond call at the station during the peak hours.

+On Sundays, the service is reduced to hourly in each direction and westbound trains run to and from Woking instead of Weybridge.

+Connections

 London Buses route 281 serves the station.
-The town centre of Hounslow is 400m north of the station.
-The station has seating areas and a shop.

 Service expansion schemes

 Two early 21st century proposals short of central government pledge stage, or Network Rail proposals, exist for the Hounslow Loop Line, further details of which are mentioned at Syon Lane.

 In 2017 a proposal to extend the London Overground network to Hounslow was announced by the London Assembly and Transport for London.
 The scheme, known as the West London Orbital envisages re-opening the Dudding Hill Line to passenger services and running trains from West Hampstead Thameslink and Hendon to Hounslow via the planned Old Oak Common Lane station.
 The plans are currently at public consultation stage with TfL.